chiguire/bitsy-panel/README.md

 ## Installation

 * Create virtual environment and install requirements.txt
-* Run bitsy-panel.py --game-dir=[...path to where exported games are...]
+* Run bitsy-panel.py --port=[webserver port]

 ## Games accepted

 Bitsy-panel accepts exported Bitsy games, compatible with up to Bitsy 8.4.
+Bitsy games must be modified to send graphical data to a websocket (method to do this tbd).

 This project has no editor.
-You should use the [original Bitsy editor](https://ledoux.itch.io/bitsy) to make your games.
+You should use the [original Bitsy editor](https://ledoux.itch.io/bitsy) to make your games, export them, and then modify them.